Public API

 link_performance.csv: assigned volumes and other link attributes on each link

-Python interface to call the latest DTALite
+Python interface to call the multimodal DTALite

 This version of DTALite includes all-new Logbook, enhanced scenario handling, improved I/O functionality, and so on.

-Its source code can be found at https://github.com/asu-trans-ai-lab/DTALite.
+Its source code can be found at https://github.com/asu-trans-ai-lab/DTALite/tree/feature/multimodal.

 Parameters